brightandmatt/brightandmatt/index.md

 ### Gavin Wye

 Gavin Wye is a designer and researcher.
 Gavin has worked as a lead designer at Government Digital Service, Ministry of Justice, and HM Revenue and Customs.
 Gavin has helped departments within the UK Government build strong multidisciplinary design teams, and designed digital services.
-Prior to Gavin’s time in government, he led the redesign of virginmoney.com.
+Prior to his time in government, he led the redesign of virginmoney.com.
 Gavin delivers impactful working software to users as early as possible, meeting their needs, continuously improving and iterating based on user research.